probabilistic-numerics/probnum/README.md

 numerics is to provide well-calibrated probability measures over the output of a numerical routine, which then can be propagated along the chain of computation.

-This repository aims to implement methods from PN in Python 3 and to provide a common interface for them.
-This is currently a work in progress, therefore interfaces are subject to change.
+> This package is currently a work in progress therefore interfaces are subject to change.

 ## Installation
 To get started install ProbNum using `pip`.